top of page

 Mercenaries:

 Act 2 Mercenaries are recommended for every Hardcore build.
-For Act 2 mercenaries use the following equipment in single player:
+For Act 2 mercenaries use the following equipment in Hardcore:

-Weapon: Honor Runeword is a great budget option, Blackleech Blade is inexpensive and gives the Weaken curse, Hone Sundan has high crushing blow, and Reaper's Toll has the Decrepify curse which lowers enemies' damage and attack speed.
-Life leech, high damage, curses, and crushing blow take priority.
-In multiplayer your mercenary can use the Insight Runeword for a low rune cost which gives very high mana regeneration, Blackleech Blade which gives the Weaken curse, Infinity for the Conviction aura which lowers the resistances and defenses of enemies, or Reaper's Toll for the Decrepify curse.
+Weapon: Insight Runeword for a low rune cost which gives very high mana regeneration, Blackleech Blade which gives the Weaken curse, Infinity for the Conviction aura which lowers enemies' resistances and defense, or Reaper's Toll for its Decrepify curse on hit.

 Tips: